wittend/mag-usb/docs/Data-Format.md

 - In CMM mode (continuous), the sample rate is controlled by `cmm_sample_rate`; see `docs/Configuration.md`.

 ## Errors and diagnostics output
-- Informational and error messages (e.g., adapter checks) are printed to stdout/stderr around the JSON lines.
-If you need a clean stream of JSON only, redirect stderr and/or prefilter lines not starting with `{`.
+- Informational and error messages (e.g., adapter checks) are printed to OUTPUT_PRINT/ around the JSON lines.
+If you need a clean stream of JSON only, redirect  and/or prefilter lines not starting with `{`.

 ## Logging and pipes
 - If you enable logging or named pipes in the configuration, the same JSON lines can be written to files or pipes.
 See `docs/Configuration.md` (output section).